Baltimore’s African-American Clergy and Brain Research Institute Establish the Nation’s First African Ancestry Neuroscience Research Initiative

 Addressing Health and Neuroscience Research Disparities

 Research has long been hampered by a lack of diversity in basic science and in clinical trials, particularly in the field of neuroscience.
 For example, 81% of large-scale genomic datasets are of European descent, even though this group makes up less than 16% of the world population.
-What science has now shown us is ther are genetic differences among races and ethnicity.
-Genomic research has the potential to provide some of the most personalized and effective medical treatments for many medical disorders, including: heart disease, stroke, asthma, diabetes, Alzheimer’s Disease, and schizophrenia.
+What science has now shown us is there are genetic differences among races and ethnicity.
+Genomic research has the potential to provide some of the most personalized and effective medical treatments for many medical disorders, including heart disease, stroke, asthma, diabetes, Alzheimer’s Disease, and schizophrenia.
 However, minority groups are inadequately represented in these large-scale genomic studies.

-Rev. Dr. Alvin C. Hathaway, Sr., Principal of the African-American Clergy Medical Research Initiative, said “My clergy colleagues and I have been studying the emerging science behind precision medicine and believe that this technology has potential for finding cures and treatments for diseases that uniquely affect African Americans.
+Rev. Dr. Alvin C. Hathaway, Sr., Principal of the African-American Clergy Medical Research Initiative, said, “My clergy colleagues and I have been studying the emerging science behind precision medicine and believe that this technology has the potential for finding cures and treatments for diseases that uniquely affect African Americans.
 This revolution in medicine has largely left behind ethnic minority groups like African Americans, and it is time to change this.”

 In neuroscience research studies of brain disorders, underrepresented minority groups, including African Americans, make up less than 5% of research cohorts.

 “So far, personalized medicine has not really been for everyone,” said Daniel R. Weinberger, M.D., Director and CEO of the Lieber Institute.
-“Through this initiative we hope to build data sets about the brain that can be used by researchers globally, with the ultimate goal to develop new treatments for people of African ancestry.”
+“Through this initiative, we hope to build data sets about the brain that can be used by researchers globally, with the ultimate goal to develop new treatments for people of African ancestry.”